ScrappyCocco/ScrapEngine/README.md

 ## An engine made of scrap code [/s](https://www.urbandictionary.com/define.php?term=%2Fs)

 # Description
+I have always been passionate about game development and rendering, and i wanted to go deeper into it.
+With the arrival of Vulkan, i thought it was a good time to start learning how a game engine works.
+The development of his game engine started on July 2018, and at the beginning of August 2018 it was able to render the basic triangle.
+Since then i had to slow down for a few months because of University and its projects, but on August 2019 this repository has been made public.

+I followed mostly [Alexander Vulkan tutorial](https://vulkan-tutorial.com/) and [SaschaWillems Vulkan examples](https://github.com/SaschaWillems/Vulkan) to understand the basics and to develop it.

+It is a very simple game engine, made mostly to understand the basics of rendering and how to connect multiple parts between them (input-render-audio-physics).

+It is not perfect and is not intended to be used in production, is a personal project made to study Vulkan, feel free to modify it if you want.

 # How to build the engine
+To see how to build the engine from the source code, please read the [wiki page](https://github.com/ScrappyCocco/ScrapEngine/wiki/How-to-build-the-engine).

 # Known problems
+Since it's a engine made from zero, the GameObject-Component structure is not perfect and may lead to bugs or errors involving transformations or rotation.
+Specially when moving the GameObject with multiple components or a GameObject and its childs.
+This is known when the user try to rotate a RigidbodyComponent.

+I will try to make it better and to fix all the issues about it.

 # What's next
+After checking that few parts of the engine code are ok, slowly, i want to add basic directional light and shadows, followed by omnidirectional shadow mapping.

 # Special thanks
+* [SaschaWillems](https://github.com/SaschaWillems/) for all his Vulkan examples and for his suggestions on Discord;
+* [Charles](https://github.com/WubiCookie) for all his support during the whole development, helping me understanding where and what the problem was, and for all his help and suggestions;
+* My friends [frncscdf](https://github.com/frncscdf) and [davidepi](https://github.com/davidepi) for their suggestions and support;

 # Example game gameplay gif